 The remainder of the paper is organized as follows.
-In section III, we show that the correlation between gross inflows and gross outflows (each as a share of GDP) and measures of financial development is high.
+In section III, we show that both the IO correlation coefficient is associated with measures of financial development, and that this association is highly significant and invariant with regard to five different indicators of financial development.
 In section IV, we present descriptive statistics of the sample used in the analysis.
-In section V we model real exchange rate volatility with the use of panel data for advanced and emerging economies.
-Given the large persistence of the real exchange rate, in section VI we also estimate a dynamic panel data model.
-In section VII, in order to corroborate our hypothesis, we convert the dependent variable into a discreet variable taking values of 0 for low volatility (defined later) and 1 for high volatility.
-We estimate a logistic regression to model the probability of having high volatility in which the main explanatory variable is the correlation between gross capital inflows and outflows.
-We test the hypothesis that countries with a high correlation will be more likely to be in the group exhibiting low real exchange rate volatility; and vice versa, that a low correlation is likely to place a country among those that exhibit high exchange rate volatility.
+In section V, we model RER volatility with the use of panel data for advanced and emerging economies.
+Given the large persistence of the RER, in section VI we also estimate a dynamic panel data model.
+In section VII, to corroborate our hypothesis, we convert the dependent variable into a discrete variable taking values of 0 for a low volatility state and 1 for a high volatility state.
+We estimate a logistic regression to model the probability of observing high volatility in which the main explanatory variable is the IO correlation coefficient.
+We test the hypothesis that countries with a high IO correlation will be more likely to be in the group exhibiting low RER volatility; and vice versa, that a low IO correlation is likely to place a country among those that exhibit high RER volatility.
 Section VIII sets out our conclusions and the policy implications that stem from our analysis.

 III.
-Gross capital flow correlation and financial development

-In order to assess whether the historical correlation of gross inflows and gross outflows can be interpreted as a result of financial development, we carry out a simple empirical exercise.
-Using different indicators of financial development introduced by Beck, Demirgüç-Kunt, and Levine (2000), we study the comovement between the correlation of gross capital inflows and outflows and these financial-deepening measures.
-For the sake of simplicity, we focus on five variables that proxy financial development in different ways: (i) Bank Deposits to GDP: Claims on the domestic real nonfinancial sector by deposit money banks as a share of GDP; (ii) Private Credit to GDP: Private credit by deposit money banks and other financial institutions to GDP; (iii) a Financial Development Index (FDI): a relative ranking of countries on the depth, access, and efficiency of their financial institutions and financial markets (an aggregate of the Financial Institutions Depth Index and the Financial Market Depth Index); (iv) Financial Institutions Depth
+Gross capital flow correlation and financial development these financial-deepening measures.
+For the sake of simplicity, we focus on five variables6 that proxy financial development in different ways: (i) Bank deposits to GDP: Claims on the domestic real nonfinancial sector by deposit money banks as a share of GDP; (ii) Private credit to GDP: Private credit by deposit money banks and other financial institutions to GDP; (iii) a Financial Development Index (FDI): a relative ranking of countries on the depth, access, and efficiency of their financial institutions and financial markets (an aggregate of the Financial Institutions Depth Index and the Financial Market Depth Index); (iv) a Financial Institutions Depth Index (FID): the sum of pension fund assets, mutual fund assets, and insurance premiums to GDP; and (v) a Financial Market Depth index (FMD): stock market capitalization, stock market turnover, international debt securities of government, and total debt securities of financial and nonfinancial corporations to GDP.7